sfeir-open-source/sfeir-school-rxjs/docs/markdown/06-tests/03-tester-le-temps.md

 # Point marble

-> --a--b--#
 > --(abc)-|

 Notes:
 Expliquer ces marbles
-On frame 2 emit a, on frame 5 emit b, and on frame 8, error.
 On frame 2 emit a, b, and c, then on frame 8, complete.

 ##==##